-Today I had a coffee with Erin Hill – a local wonderful artist and teacher.
-I will be using her studio as a base for my upcoming sketching class.
+Today I had a coffee with Erin Hill – I will be using her studio as a base for my upcoming sketching class.
 And just to let you know…. that I am offering casual classes if you are unable to do the full 8 week course.

 I also attempted to draw the building across the road- this wasn’t a focused sketch but just another opportunity to experiment further with combining watercolour pencils and paint.
 It is really fun for me to sketch architecture with fuzzy lines – quite contrary to my ‘architect-ness’.

 I went to my local art store – the first time for a while.
 Last weeks review of my palette made me realise I was down on supply.
 Anyway, I got into an amazing chat with Daniel who works there talking pigments!
 Well, I only remember the numbers of a few pigments, but this guy knew his stuff and we had a fun conversation about a number of pigments including PR101 – one of the pigments that I do know a lot about since I went on a search for a more interesting version that the W&N one (burnt sienna).
 I am just so much taken with the way the different pigments react in water, with other pigments and then how they dry….so it was a real pleasure to hear someone go on about it as well!